fourofour/PWA/README.md

 #### How to use it ?

-Add the following code to the Head section of your document
+Add the following code to the Head section of your document after creating your manifest file

 ```
 <link rel="manifest" href="/manifest.json">
 ```

-Next step ? go a head and create a that file in that path :)

 #### What are the properties of Manifest ?
 * **background_color**